Botswana Premier League: Broadcasting rights

-In Botswana the Botswana Football Association is the one which negotiates the broadcasting rights with broadcasters.
 Starting from 2002–03 until 2012–13 the broadcasting rights were held by the state broadcaster Botswana Television (BTV) and its radio partner Radio Botswana (RB1).
-The state broadcaster was paying P5 million per season for the rights.
+P5 million per season were paid for the rights.
 Broadcasting of the games was irregular as the TV showed majority of games played in and around Gaborone citing poor quality stadiums in the north.
 Two weekend games are shown live on TV, with midweek games being delayed.

 SuperSport deal

 In 2013 there was major excitement when South African broadcasting giant entered the local market.
 The deal saw the state broadcaster temporarily losing the rights, as a few games were shown on pay-per-view.
 However it was short lived as SuperSport and the BFA parted their ways.
 Broadcasting resumed normally on BTV and RB1.

-Hourlies

-Since 1980 all BPL games have been played at the same times.
-On Saturday most are played 15:00 pm CAT on winter and 16:00 pm CAT in summer.
-Few games are played at night due to poor lighting in most stadiums.
-In Sunday all games are played at 15:00 pm CAT or 16:00 pm CAT depending on the season.

-Most in midweek games are played at 19:00 pm CAT.